nbayer2020/Simple-GitHub-repo-and-ReadTheDocs-set-up-Guide/source/docs_with_sphinx_and_rtd.md

 # Generating docs via Sphinx

+Sphinx is a documentation generator or a tool that translates a set of plain text source files into various output formats, automatically producing cross-references, indices, etc. That is, if you have a directory containing a bunch of reStructuredText or Markdown documents, Sphinx can generate a series of HTML files, a PDF file (via LaTeX), man pages and much more.
 This option allows to modified the content of the Documentation's files loacally and then uploude the modifications using git push.
 The Documentation can be created/uploded only locally if it is desired.

 ## Local Sphinx Generator

 Install sphinx using pip and navigate yourself into git directory.

-Create docs folder there and go inside.
-Run:
+The root directory of a Sphinx collection of plain-text document sources is called the source directory.
+This directory also contains the Sphinx configuration file conf.py, where you can configure all aspects of how Sphinx reads your sources and builds your documentation.

+Sphinx comes with a script called sphinx-quickstart that sets up a source directory and creates a default conf.py with the most useful configuration values from a few questions it asks you.
+To use this, run:

 ```
 sphinx-quickstart